ansys/pyansys-dev-guide/doc/source/content-writing/content-how-tos/work-around-Vale.rst

 Allow the use of a word not allowed by the Google word list
 -----------------------------------------------------------

+.. vale off

-Based on an implemented Google word list, Vale raises warnings when certain words, such as "check" and "functionality," are used.
+Based on an implemented Google word list, Vale raises warnings when certain words, such as "check" and "capability," are used.
 While you can ignore Vale warnings, if the list of warnings becomes long, it can become annoying to have to scroll through them to find the errors that you must address.

+.. vale on

 To have Vale accept your use of a word that is raising a warning, you can add the word to the :file:`accept.txt` file in the ``doc/styles/config/vocabularies/ANSYS``